 - Preheat oven to 350°.
 Unwrap and cut dough crosswise into 1/2-in. slices, reshaping as needed.
 Place 2 in. apart on ungreased baking sheets.
 Bake 10-12 minutes or until golden brown.
 Cool on pans 5 minutes.
 Remove to wire racks to cool.

-- Freeze option: Place wrapped logs in resealable plastic freezer bag; return to freezer.
+- Freeze option: Place wrapped logs in freezer container; return to freezer.
 To use, unwrap frozen logs and cut into slices.
 If necessary, let dough stand a few minutes at room temperature before cutting.
 Prepare and bake as directed.